MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Specifies which servers to enable for integrated authentication.
-Integrated authentication is only enabled when Google Chrome receives an authentication challenge from a proxy or from a server in this list.
+Integrated authentication is only enabled when Microsoft Edge receives an authentication challenge from a proxy or from a server in this list.

 Separate multiple server names with commas.
 Wildcards (*) are allowed.

-If you don't configure this policy, Google Chrome tries to detect if a server is on the intranet - only then will it respond to IWA requests.
-If the server is on the internet, IWA requests from it are ignored by Google Chrome.
+If you don't configure this policy, Microsoft Edge tries to detect if a server is on the intranet - only then will it respond to IWA requests.
+If the server is on the internet, IWA requests from it are ignored by Microsoft Edge.

   #### Supported features: